MarkPieszak/Angular-PagingTable/README.md

 			// data === the current pages data or "collection" },

 		pageSize 	    : 10,  	      // [Optional] Defaults to 10
+		pageSizeOptions : [5,10,20],  // [Optional] Defaults to [10,20,50]
 		pageNumber	    : 1,   	      // [Optional] Defaults to 1 : If you want to start on a different page orderBy         : 'Name'      // [Optional] Sort on page start orderDirection  : 'desc'      // [Optional] Sort direction on page start });